-In the event of any conflict with this code of conduct and that of other bodies who associates are members of these codes will dominate all others unless the board deem otherwise.
+In the event of any conflict with this Code of Conduct and that of other bodies who's associates are members of these codes will dominate all others unless the board deem otherwise.

 In the case of the provision of legal service the following activities are Reserved Activities and cannot be undertaken unless you are regulated.

 - The exercising of rights of audience (i.e. appearing as an advocate before a court);

 - The conduct of litigation (i.e. issuing proceedings before a court and commencing, prosecuting or defending those proceedings unless permission has been granted by the court);